-When the bathing industry began the springs were free flowing and the “bathhouses” were basically shacks built over the individual springs.
+When the bathing industry began the springs were free flowing and the “bathhouses” were wooden shacks built over the top of them.
 These spring ran down the hill to form a creek at the bottom.

-As the town grew and more people came to “take the waters” the creek became more and more unsightly.
+As the town grew and more people came to “take the waters” the creek became dirty and unsightly.
 In 1882 the government enclosed Hot Springs creek in an underground arch for flood and sewage control, covered it over with soil and planted trees in front of it.

 By 1901 all of the springs had been covered to protect them.

 Throughout the early 1900’s the rough wooden bathhouses were replaced one by one with fire-resistant brick and stucco.
-These were beautifully decorated and elaborate with marble walls, billiard rooms, gymnasiums, and stained glass windows.
+These were elaborate and beautifully decorated structures with marble walls, billiard rooms, gymnasiums, and stained glass windows.

-All of the bathhouses are still standing today and are a large part of the appeal of the park!
+The bathhouses that are still standing today are a large part of the appeal of the park!